RanaHamedAbuZeid/DEPI_IBM_Data_Science_Final_Project/README.md

 - **`ne_110m_admin_0_countries.dbf`**: An auxiliary file that might be related to geographical data used in EDA or visualization (specific usage can be explained further if required).

 - **`Dashboard.py`** file contains the implementation of a Python dashboard that allows users to interact with many visualizations, and explore the results.
+---
 - **`streamlit.py`**: file contains the implementation of a **Streamlit** that allows users to interact with the trained machine learning models, show the predictions, and explore the results.
 The website provides an intuitive interface for non-technical users to understand the model performance.
-- or use this strreamlit link directly : https://lumpydetection.streamlit.app/
+- or use this streamlet link directly: https://lumpydetection.streamlit.app/
+-  **`best_random_forest_model2.joblib`** file contains the final model used in the streamlit.

 ---

 ## Machine Learning Process